dennisyd/publishjockey-export/debug/standard_markdown.md

 Taking time to answer these questions creates a personalized attentional profile that will prove valuable as we explore practical strategies in later chapters.

-## The Path Forward: Working With Your Brain, Not Against It
+\section*{The Path Forward: Working With Your Brain, Not Against It}

 The neuroscience we've explored reveals both the limitations of human attention and the sophisticated systems designed to exploit those limitations.
 This might seem discouraging—how can we possibly win against both our own neurological constraints and the systems engineered to hijack them?